mbellico/week-15-Final-Project/README.md

         "test": "npx wdio run ./wdio.conf.js"
       },

-## About the tests performed: many bugs were detected.
+## About the tests performed: some bugs were detected.

 * Login Page *